 Spotted fever group rickettsiosis (SFGR) is rare in Wisconsin.
-The first case in Wisconsin was identified in 2009.
-In 2020, Wisconsin had three probable cases of SFGR.

 Commonly available tests to diagnose SFGR can’t distinguish between the different spotted fever group bacteria.
 Therefore, cases of Rocky Mountain spotted fever, along with other diseases caused by this group of bacteria, are all reported as SFGR.